Listen to this blog

 For each post, you will see tons of performance metrics, such as the number of likes, comments, shares, reach, and average watch time it received.

-Also, you can see how much traffic your video is getting from the “For You” and “Following” pages, along with the number of views it is receiving from different countries around the world.
+Also, you can figure out how much traffic your video is getting from the “For You” and “Following” pages, along with the number of views it is receiving from different countries around the world.

-Once you sort out all the best-performing content, check out its posting time and date and see if you notice a pattern there.
+Once you sort out all the best-performing content, check out its posting time and date to trace out a pattern there.

 Since TikTok only provides you the post-performance data of the last 7 days, you must create a spreadsheet to track all your content performance.